abauville/Sunaba/README.md

 ### TO DO LIST OPTIMIZATION ###

 1. Debug the swiss cross grid
-1. Implement the proper deviatoric strain rate
 1. optimize marker to cells to make less boolean tests
 1. Remove particles from the air

 ### TO DO LIST VISUALIZATION ###
-hCalling Python to do data treatment would be ideal.
+Calling Python to do data treatment would be ideal.
 See :ttp://www.linuxjournal.com/article/8497 See also: https://flamingoengine.wordpress.com/2010/06/28/pyopengl-too-slow-use-c/